FRINXio/resource-manager/README.md

 Execute build.sh and then run.sh

 Note: See build.sh for git configuration required for using symphony as a dependency

-Note: run.sh runs a mysql container
+Note: run.sh expects DB to be running on localhost

 Subsequently, you can use test-queries.graphql to exercise the APIs